illinois-cs419/illinois-cs419.github.io/_mps/mp1.md

 You will need to write code to change the location of vertices over time to animate your model.
 Your code should use two different methods for changing the vertices:

-+ Use 2 or 3 affine transformations (such as scaling, rotation, or translation).
++ Use 2 or 3 **kinds** of affine transformations (such as scaling, rotation, or translation).
 Use the glMatrix library to implement these as matrix transformations.
 These transformations should be applied to the vertices in the Vertex Shader.

 + Implement another motion by directly changng the vertex positions in the vertex buffer.
 Have this motion be something non-uniform